-Organic Growth in Thriving Dallas Metropolitan Area.
+- Organic Growth in Thriving Dallas Metropolitan Area.
 Our organic growth strategy has focused on more deeply penetrating the Dallas metropolitan area through our community-focused, relationship-driven approach to banking.
 We believe that our current market area provides abundant opportunities to continue to grow our customer base, increase loans and deposits and expand our overall market share.
 Our team of seasoned bankers has been an important driver of our organic growth by further developing banking relationships with current and potential customers, many of which span more than 20 years.
-Our market presidents and relationship managers are incentivized to increase the size of their loan and deposit portfolios and generate fee income while maintainir strong credit quality.
+Our market presidents and relationship managers are incentivized to increase the size of their loan and deposit portfolios and generate fe income while maintaining strong credit quality.
 We intend to add to our team of experienced bankers in order to grow our current footprint and expand further into markets throughout the Dallas-Fort Worth metropolitan area.
-Preserving sound credit underwriting standards as we grow our loan portfolio will continue to be the foundation of our organic growth strategy.
+Preserving sound credit underwriting standards as we grow our loan portfolic will continue to be the foundation of our organic growth strategy. - Acquisitions.

-- Acquisitions.
 We intend to continue to grow through acquisitions, and we believe having publicly traded common stock will improve our ability to compete for acquisitions.
 Many small to medium-sized banking organizations in the Dallas-Fort Worth metropolitan area face significant scale and operational challenges, regulatory pressure, management succession issues and shareholder liquidity needs.
 There are 60 banks headquartered in this area with less than \$500 million of assets, which collectively held approximately \$11.0 billion in assets, as of March 31, 2014, according to the FDIC.
 As a result, we believe that there will continue to be attractive acquisition opportunities in the Dallas-Fort Worth metropolitan area as well as in other attractive markets in Texas.
-This market dynamic will afford us opportunities to identify and execute acquisitions designed to strengthen our franchise and increase shareholder value. - Improve Operational Efficiency and Increase Profitability.
+Although we have no current plans, arrangements or understandings to make any material acquisitions, this market dynamic will afford us opportunities to identify and execute acquisitions designed to strengthen our franchise and increase shareholder value. - Improve Operational Efficiency and Increase Profitability.
 We are committed to maintaining and enhancing profitability.
 Our net income increased from \$109,000 in 2011 to \$3.4 million in 2013 and our efficiency ratio improved from 92.2% in 2011 to 69.8% in 2013.
-For the three months ended March 31, 2014, our net income was \$958,000 compared to \$619,000 for the three months ended March 31, 2013.
+For the six months ended June 30, 2014, our net income was \$2.2 million compared to \$1.5 million for the six months ended June 30, 2013.
 We employ a systematic and calculated approach to improving our operational efficiency, which in turn we believe increases our profitability.
 We have upgraded our operating capabilities and created a platform for continued efficiencies in the areas of technology, data processing, regulatory compliance and human resources.
 We believe that our scalable infrastructure and efficient operating platform will allow us to achieve continued growth without incurring significant incremental noninterest expenses and will enhance our returns. - Continue to Build Our Community Ties.
 Our officers and employees are heavily involved in civic and community organizations, and we sponsor numerous activities that benefit our community.
 Our business development strategy, which focuses on building market share through personal relationships, as opposed to formal advertising, is consistent with our customer-centric culture and is a cost-effective approach to developing new relationships and enhancing existing ones.